nzakas/understandinges6/manuscript/09-Classes.md

 The `console.log()` output at the end of this code shows how using the classical form of JavaScript inheritance on an array results in unexpected behavior.
 The `length` and numeric properties on an instance of `MyArray` don't behave the same as they do for the built-in array because this functionality isn't covered either by `Array.apply()` or by assigning the prototype.

 One goal of ECMAScript 6 classes is to allow inheritance from all built-ins.
-In order to accomplish this, the inheritance model of classes is slightly different than the classical inheritance model found in ECMAScript 5 and earlier, in two big ways:
+In order to accomplish this, the inheritance model of classes is slightly different than the classical inheritance model found in ECMAScript 5 and earlier:

-* In ECMAScript 5 classical inheritance, the value of `this` is first created by the derived type (for example, `MyArray`), and then the base type constructor (like the `Array.apply()` method) is called.
+In ECMAScript 5 classical inheritance, the value of `this` is first created by the derived type (for example, `MyArray`), and then the base type constructor (like the `Array.apply()` method) is called.
 That means `this` starts out as an instance of `MyArray` and then is decorated with additional properties from `Array`.

-* In ECMAScript 6 class-based inheritance, the value of `this` is first created by the base (`Array`) and then modified by the derived class constructor (`MyArray`).
+In ECMAScript 6 class-based inheritance, the value of `this` is first created by the base (`Array`) and then modified by the derived class constructor (`MyArray`).
 The result is that `this` starts with all the built-in functionality of the base and correctly receives all functionality related to it.

 The following example shows a class-based special array in action: